Is it Safe to Drink Alcohol Every Single Day?

 The severity of health problems from drinking alcohol every day will depend mostly on how much and what type of alcohol the person is drinking every day.
 For reference, someone who has one glass of wine every night is not at the same level of dependency as someone taking several shots of hard liquor throughout the day.

-Over time, excessive alcohol use can lead to dangerous, sometimes irreversible health risks if the person does not get treatment for their condition.
+Over time, excessive alcohol use can lead to dangerous, sometimes irreversible health risks if the person does not get alcohol addiction treatment for their condition.
 Drinking large amounts of alcohol every single day for an extended period of time can result in severe health problems like liver damage and liver disease, high blood pressure, heart disease, digestive problems, and strokes.

 Treatment Options for Alcoholism